 Over the past two weeks, Google has been testing a new lead form extension feature for Google Ads.
 They have now confirmed that this feature will be rolled out to all users over the next month or so as part of the latest Google Ads update.

 These lead form extensions allow potential customers to fill out a short form at the bottom of the ad to get a quote or offer from the business.
 This form will be pre-populated with information from their Google account whenever possible.
 For example, if you are an office cleaning services provider, you can use the new lead extensions to acquire leads looking for such services.
 Potential leads will need to tap a call to action button at the bottom of the ads to access the form.
 This means that they won’t even need to visit your site in order to contact your business about the product.

 This new update will help Google Ads users generate more leads directly from their ads.
 Customers and marketers are likely to see an increase in performance with this latest update.

 According to Google, one user during the testing phase reported a 20 percent higher closing rate on their leads when using the extension, as compared to using just the ad.
 The form enables businesses to get in touch with potential leads faster to answer their questions and provide accurate pricing information.
-This will become an invaluable marketing tool for digital marketers because it will make it easier for them to connect with customers on a personal level.
+This will become one of the invaluable marketing tools for digital marketers because it will make it easier for them to connect with customers on a personal level.

 That personal connection and great customer service will help drive sales.
 Not only will these lead forms pull in new customers, but that extra attention to detail can keep customers coming back.